 While working for Western Union, she met Harold B. “Bud” Fisher, who was just out of the Army.
 He managed a diner, The Circle Restaurant in Palo Alto where she took her coffee breaks.
 He took her to San Francisco to a wrestling match at the Cow Palace on their first date.

 Bud and Marion were married in Palo Alto on March 29, 1949.
 Florence Thompson was Marion’s maid of honor and Andrew Kavanaugh was Bud’s best man.
 Bud met Andy at the theater.
 Both lived in the same resident hotel in Palo Alto.
 Andrew worked as a janitor.
 Bud and Marion’s first home was a duplex and they rented their second bedroom to Andy.

 After marrying Bud, Marion threw her energies into raising their children.
 Open to all neighboring children, her kitchen was never closed.
 She will be always remembered as a woman of faith, a loving mother and grandmother whose greatest passions were singing in the choir and football.
 She loved her San Francisco 49ers.

 A service will be held at High Street Church, 850 High Street, Santa Cruz, CA on Monday, January 27th at 11:00 AM.
 Internment at Golden Gate National Cemetery with her husband.
 The family wishes to thank the staff at Elim Care, of Fargo, ND and Hospice of the Red River Valley for their care and love.
 If you wish, donation may be made to Mt.
-Hermon Christian Conference Center https://www.mounthermon.org/give/, or the Pajaro Rescue Mission https://teenchallengemb.org/about-us/partner-with-us/ or charity of your choice.To send flowers to the family of Marion Fisher, please visit Tribute Store
+Hermon Christian Conference Center https://www.mounthermon.org/give/, or the Pajaro Rescue Mission https://teenchallengemb.org/about-us/partner-with-us/ or charity of your choice.To send flowers to the family or plant a tree in memory of Marion Fisher, please visit Tribute Store